aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 #### Encryption

-Encryption mode is similar to Table construct and will be the same for each replica.
-There are now four types of encryptions that are available for global tables.
+Encryption mode defines how the table, replicas and GSIs would be encrypted at rest.
+There are now four types of encryptions that are available for global tables:

 1. `AWS_OWNED`: This uses a KMS key for encryption that is owned by DynamoDB.
 This is the default for global tables.